-If the Executive Board wishes to remove a Commission Member, including Commission Chairperson, from a Commission, they may do so for any reason by majority Executive Board vote.
-A Chairperson removed in this way will, at the board's discretion, not gain Member-at-Large status, as defined below.
+If the Executive Board wishes to remove a commission member, including Commission Chairperson, from a commission, they may do so for any reason by majority Executive Board vote.
+A Chairperson removed in this way will, at the Executive Board's discretion, not gain Member-at-Large status, as defined below.

-If a Commission Member is in violation of the Association's Code of Conduct or is working against the Association's goals and objectives, the Executive Board may suspend them from their role, including suspension of any resources they have access to, for up to 30 days.
+If a commission member is in violation of the ILSA's Code of Conduct or is working against the established goals and objectives, the Executive Board may suspend them from their role.
+This includes suspension of any resources they have access to, for up to 30 days.
 They may then be removed from their position by Executive Board vote, as detailed above.